pleasantone/usg-label-maker/README.md

 # usg-label-maker

-Toolbox magnetic label generator in a font nearly matching Harbor Freight's US General font.
+Toolbox magnetic label generator.

+You can use any font, but this is designed around a font nearly matching Harbor Freight's US General font.

 The label generator is written in [OpenSCAD](https://openscad.org)